A-Kyle/hafs_rawplot/README.md

 Latest update 14 Mar 2022 -- Kyle Ahern [NOAA/HRD]

+Note: Tested and intended for use with the HAFS branch feature/hafs_nest_sync , but it should be compatible with other similar branches that can generate atmos_diag and grid_mspec forecast files using diag_table.tmp in the HAFS part directory.
+For reference, the diag_table.tmp file used to test this code is provided.
+The latest version seeing immediate development at the time of writing is the newly minted feature/hafsv0.3_baseline branch, which does not include the time-dependent zsurf (surface elevation) field "mzsurf" seen in this repository's diag_table.tmp .
+Further, output of atmos_diag files has been disabled in the newest branch's diag_table files by default.
+To plot all fields handled by this repository in the feature/hafsv0.3_baseline branch, the user must:
+1) Uncomment the "atmos_diag" line under "output files" in the diag_table.tmp file they will use with HAFS
+2) Add the "mzsurf" field to the "grid_mspec" output fields (as seen on line 36 of this repository's diag_table.tmp file).

 This repository contains various scripts written in Bash that can be used to convert raw HAFS files (i.e., without post-processing) to a more friendly NetCDF format with GrADS